cy6erskunk/q-n-a/docs/rules/Organisation_rules.md

 ### o.97

-At each weapon teams consist of three fencers , with or without a reserve.
+At each weapon teams consist of three fencers, with or without a reserve.

 A team may begin a match only if it is complete .